 Far out ahead of the rest of the field on 363 points, the race left his nearest rival and Mercedes team mate, Valterri Bottas on 289 points.
 Technically, if Bottas wins all three remaining races in the season and Hamilton is unplaced the unimaginable could occur.
 But it is, quite simply, unimaginable.

 Already well out of contention is Ferrari’s Sebastian Vettel and Red Bull’s Max Verstappen and the next name in the driver’s championship, Torro Rosso’s Pierre Gasly, is tying with McLaren’s Carlos Sainz on a distant 76 points.

 In terms of the constructor’s championship, this is a title already firmly in the hands of Mercedes having won 13 out of the 18 races held between the start of the season and the end of October.
-So Ferrari will have to work hard in the closed season if they want to rise up to dominance of the sport in 2020 as well as becoming hotly fancied in F1 betting with 888.
+So Ferrari will have to work hard in the closed season if they want to rise up to dominance of the sport in 2020.

 What is especially remarkable about Hamilton’s continued dominance of the sport is the relatively few times that he has been on pole this season.
 On only four occasions has he managed to do this – in the season opener in Australia and in Monaco, France and Germany.
 Yet he’s gone on to win a remarkable ten races to date.